DimitriGilbert/parseArger/readme.md

 Have you ever dealt with the nightmare of bash option parsing ?
 Or maybe you wanted to clean-up some cool script you created by adding option just to burn your computer at the idea of so much boilerplate ?
 Yeah, me too, and because the neighbor's wheel is not round enough to my taste, I create this, ParseArger !

-This code is heavilly inspired by [Argbash](https://github.com/matejak/argbash) and uses its generated code as a basis (also, some of the script here still uses it for now).
+This code is heavilly inspired by [Argbash](https://github.com/matejak/argbash) and uses its generated code as a basis.
 Why not stick with it ?
 I did not understand how it was working and wanted to add a few things.
 Also, ParseArger do not have dependencies other than bash ;)

 ## TLDR